jeroneSamari/P0-JS-Person201/README.md

 Most software consists of **many** different files, each organized into smaller units called `methods` in Java (or functions in other languages).
 This practice helps us to keep code organized into comprehensible units.

 For this project, `Person201.java` defines `Person201` objects (what data they hold and what basic operations they support), `Person201Utilities.java` defines static methods that do things having to do with multiple `Person201` objects, and `Person201Demo.java` uses `Person201` objects and `Person201Utilities` methods to search for nearby people given a data source.
-Fixing `Person201` doesn't complete fix the problem with `Person201Demo` because it actually calls a method from `Person201Utilities`, namely the `sameFloor` method.
+Fixing `Person201` doesn't completely address the problem with `Person201Demo` because it actually calls a method from `Person201Utilities`, namely the `sameFloor` method.
 Next we will fix that method.

 ### Fix sameFloor in Person201Utilities

 Take a look at the `Person201Utilities.java` file.
 Note that there are no instance variables and all of the methods are static.
 You can see the usage of these methods in `Person201Demo.java`.

 You will see a TODO written in a comment before the `sameFloor` method.
 Note that this method has the same name as the one you edited in `Person201` but they are quite different.
 This one takes as input an **array** of `Person201` objects called `people` plus another separate single `Person201` object called `person`.
-It should return a `List` of `Person201` objects containing all `Person201` objects in `people` that are not exactly equal to `person` but have the same value `myFloor` and `myBuilding` as `person`.
+It should return a `List` of `Person201` objects containing all `Person201` objects in `people` that are not exactly equal to `person` but have the same value of `myFloor` and `myBuilding` as `person`.

-You can model your solution off of the `sameBuilding` method implemented above.
+You can model your solution off of the `sameBuilding` method implemented above, and may wish to use the dynamic `sameFloor` method of the `Person201` class you wrote previously as a helper.

 ### Checking sameFloor Methods